 Hilda Hilst, the 20th-century Brazilian novelist, playwright, and poet, was one of the leading female Brazilian authors who often explored themes of women’s rights, sexual liberation, and insanity.

 Her reason for focusing on insanity stems from the fact that her father, a coffee plantation holder, had schizophrenia.
-While her interest in women’s rights and sexual liberation is believed to be connected to her mother, an ultra-conservative immigrant.
+Her interest in women’s rights and sexual liberation is believed to be connected to her mother, an ultra-conservative immigrant.

 He had understood only in that instant.
 And now, never again?
 He recalled everything perfectly.